 Our family loves this Weightwatchers Tuna Salad Recipe.
 I make it often as a filling lunch option for my busy days, plus it’s easy to meal prep.

 Also check out our Weight Watchers Egg Salad recipe that is also zero points.

-I like to make a large batch of this tuna salad during my weekend meal prep and enjoy it for my lunches during the week.
-Since this WW tuna salad recipe is zero points, you will have plenty of points left over for breakfast, dinner, and snacks.
+I like to make a large batch of this tuna salad during my weekend WW meal prep and enjoy it for my lunches during the week.
+If you eat this for lunch with veggies and perhaps a salad or light bread or bun, you will have plenty of points left over for breakfast, dinner, and snacks.